jep-dev/Geometric/README.md

 `sudo apt-get install libglbinding-dev libsoil-dev libdevil-dev libsdl2{,-gfx,-image,-mixer,-net,-ttf}-dev`

 You will also probably need to install drivers for your CPU/GPU; check for available drivers in the "Additional Drivers" section of your settings.

+## Building
+Simply run `make` to build all of the libraries and executables.
+To build a specific executable, e.g. `bin/view`, run `make bin/view`.
+This project can be built in parallel using `make -jN` for N threads, or just `make -j` to let Make decide the number of threads.